sgraden/vpc/cli-geo-reference.md

 {:tip: .tip}
 {:download: .download}

-# VPC Beta Regions and Rones CLI Reference
+# VPC Beta Regions and Zones CLI Reference

 This document gives details about the CLI commands available for working with regions and zones.